MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visting.
 You have blue options from the Engi (good) and teleporter (okay).

-### Balance Mod

-The Small Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the Flagship.
-Flagship drone slots have been rearranged so that the defence drone goes down first.

 ## Mantis B